UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

 !!! warning "Simplifications used"

-    1 core is 1 worker is 1 thread
+    1 core is 1 worker is 1 thread is 1 procedure is 1 task

 ??? tip "Why do we use this simplification?"